Do you have more questions about studying in Slovakia? Please let us know at firstname.lastname@example.org.

 Secondary school education is comprised of three types of schools: gymnasiums, secondary specialised schools and secondary vocational schools.
 Applicants must pass selective exams for all types of secondary schools.

 Secondary grammar schools, called gymnasiums, provide general secondary education and prepare students for studying at higher education institutions.
-The studying lasts four years and ends with the “maturita” examination.
-A new form of secondary school is the “long-year” gymnasium, with eight years of studies.
+The studying lasts four or eight years and ends with the “maturita” examination.

 Secondary specialised schools prepare students mainly for occupations in the technical and economic sectors, pre-school education, medical nursery care, and fine arts and design.
 Students in specialised schools must pass the maturita exam in both general and specialised subjects.